Presence (DC Comics): DC Comics / DC Universe

 The religious cosmology of the DC Universe is complex with many pantheons of deities co-existing alongside each other.
 It involves elements from multiple religions, mythologies, and modern created concepts such as the Endless.
-It is not always clear how the Abrahamic God fits into this—for example, one particular Wonder Woman storyline by Eric Luke featured the Greek Titans fighting Abrahamic angels and Hindu gods.
+It is not always clear how the Abrahamic God fits into this – for example, the Wonder Woman “GodWar” storyline by Eric Luke featured the Greek Titans fighting Abrahamic angels and Hindu gods.
 According to writer Greg Rucka in an interview about his Final Crisis: Revelations miniseries: "The sort of unspoken rule in the DCU is that God sits above all others".

 DC's superhero comics have always drawn upon Abrahamic religions for plot elements – the first appearance of "The Voice" was in the 1940 origin of the Spectre – but they have traditionally used surrogate concepts and names rather than refer to the Abrahamic deity directly.
 The comics are published under the Comics Code, a set of ethical guidelines drawn up in the 1950s in reaction to anti-comic book hysteria.
 The Code does not explicitly refer to God, but does say that "ridicule or attack on any religious or racial group is never permissible".
 Later revisions of the Code are phrased in terms of respecting religious beliefs and religious institutions, which may account for the comics' hesitancy when dealing with God.

 The lack of a central doctrine means that multiple "aspects" of God have been introduced by different writers.
 Significant examples of God surrogates include: